andrenespolon/andrenespolon/README.md

 ### Hi there 👋

-I'm André, frontend developer 👨‍💻️ at [Finnet](https://finnet.com.br).
+I'm André, frontend developer at [Zup Innovation](https://www.zupinnovation.com/) 👨‍💻️.

 JavaScript is my main language.
 I've been creating apps for the last three years.
 My focus is React and React Native and in the last few years I started fiddling with, Electron and Bash scripts (but also Product Management, Product Growth, UX/UI...).